 It’s not NECESSARY to soak dried beans before cooking them, but it’s something to consider if you have difficulty digesting beans.
 If you don’t have time to make soaked beans, or just don’t want to, I recommend my recipe for Instant Pot Beans.

-Should you salt beans before cooking?
+Should you add salt before cooking beans?

 If you’ve ever heard that adding salt before cooking your beans will prevent the beans from cooking through, you heard wrong.
 You can salt your beans before, during, or after cooking and they taste much better!